The Clear Edge

 Month 5–6: Implement Layer 3 (strategic focus)

-• Define non-delegable work, protect strategic time, and establish boundaries
+• Define non-delegable work, protect strategic time, establish boundaries

 • Time investment: 6–8 hours

-• Result: Focus on leveraging business growth acceleration
+• Result: Focus on work that accelerates business growth

 Total implementation: 31–40 hours over 6 months